 Installing a build on Kodi takes a bit of doing, but it is not difficult.
-We have the detailed, easy and step-by-step installation guides for the most popular builds.
+We have detailed, easy, and step-by-step installation guides for the most popular builds.
 Go through our installation guides for the following builds and you can get the one you like within minutes:

 How to Use a Kodi Build

-Apart from the rearrangement of various elements and the makeover of the interface, Kodi with a build isn’t a lot different from Kodi without it.
-That’s good news as it means it doesn’t take a great deal getting used to a Kodi build, even if you are a beginner.
+Apart from the makeover of the interface, Kodi with a build isn’t a lot different from Kodi without it.
+That’s good news as it means it doesn’t take a great deal to get used to a Kodi build, even if you are a beginner.

-This is what the home-screen of Kodi looks like with Titanium Build.
+1. This is what the home screen of Kodi looks like with Titanium Build.
 As is evident, this skin is way more vibrant and happening than the default, bland Kodi skin.

-As you can see, there is a Menu bar across around the middle of the Titanium home-screen and a contextual submenu bar underneath it.
+As you can see, there is a Menu bar around the middle of the Titanium home screen and a contextual submenu bar underneath it.

 When you select an item in the main Menu bar, related submenu items appear under it.
 For example, when I select Movies, I see the related items Search, Trending, New Releases, etc.

-Go ahead and select other options like TV Shows, IPTV, Sports and notice how the submenus change.
+2. Go ahead and select other options like TV Shows, IPTV, and Sports and notice how the submenus change.

 Remember, I said that builds come with preinstalled addons?

-I have selected the ‘Movies’ option in the Menu bar.
-On the bottom, you can see the list of the Movie addons (Gaia, Placenta, Supremacy, Deceit, etc.).
+3. I have selected the Movies option in the Menu bar.
+On the bottom, you can see the list of the Movie addons (Gaia, etc.).
 These are some of the preinstalled addons with Titanium Build.